LucianoDMichelli/YouTubeTimer/README.md

 ### Features

-**Timer:** Can be cancelled at any time.
+**Timer:** Closes app when finished.
+Can be cancelled at any time.
 Will continue if new video is selected from Related Videos section.
-Closes app when finished.

 **Lights Out Button:** Turns status bar and entire screen (except for the video player) black.
 Creates less light if user is trying to sleep, and saves battery if user has a device with an OLED screen.

 **Preferences:**
+* Theme (Dark, Light, System Default)
 * Loop video or autoplay next video
 * Turn off Bluetooth when timer is complete
 * Fade out volume as timer ends